dburriss/hotspot-rs-cli/README.md

 ### Bus factor

 - For each file, get authors and there additions to a file

-- [ ] Simple: Count number of authors (maybe with a percentage of additions?)
+- [x] Simple: Count number of authors
-- [ ] Change weighted: Count number of authors (maybe with a percentage of additions?)
+- [ ] Change weighted: Count number of authors  with a percentage of additions
 - [ ] Time weighted: Weight more recent additions by not only number but also recency